Cart4items

 And no, we’re not referencing the countless examples that have hit the second-hand market and are looking for new homes.

 So, what are we talking about?
 Well, the 6.2L supercharged V8 has become a crate engine in Australia.
-Mopar’s local arm has announced a limited number of units available to order as we speak.
+Mopar’s local arm has announced a limited number of units available for order as of now.

 This assembly was first seen in the Jeep Grand Cherokee Trackhawk Down Under, pumping out 527 kilowatts (707 hp/717 ps) and 875 Nm (645 lb-ft) of torque.

 This unit steams out 361 kilowatts or 484 horsepower (491 ps) and 644 Nm (475 pound-foot) of torque.
-The supercharged unit has a water pump, fuel injectors, coil packs, intake manifold with throttle body, and front sump oil pan.
+The supercharged unit features a water pump, fuel injectors, coil packs, an intake manifold with a throttle body, and a front sump oil pan.

 But how much would you have to cough out for the crate motors?
 That would be a cool AU$16,000 for the 392 HEMI V8 and nearly double for the supercharged lump, which is available at AU$29,000.